andrewacashner/hearingfaithms/chapters/chapter-3.md

 singing about "the trills of the dawn" in mm.
 25--27 would have improvised a trill on the suspension at this cadence.
-[See Cerone's isntructions for improvisng ornaments at cadences,
+[See Cerone's isntructions for improvisng ornaments at cadences, -@Cerone:Melopeo, 545--546.]
-@Cerone:Melopeo, 545--546.]
 In the *respuesta*, where Chorus II sings about awaiting "the thirty-three," Padilla writes precisely thirty-three pitches for both of the sung vocal parts.

 Where the poem says that the whole world was "waiting" for "the sign"---that is, the Incarnate Christ---in Padilla's setting, that sign comes